 Programs are now being scheduled starting with the 2018-19 season, with the complete cycle of new compositions and Sonatas being offered for performances and presentations in 2020 and beyond, in celebration of the 250th anniversary of Beethoven’s birth.

-The 32 Bright Clouds project is a fiscally sponsored project of the New York Foundation for the Arts.
+The 32 Bright Clouds project is affiliated with the New York Foundation for the Arts, a 501(c)(3) corporation

 Additional notes from Yael Weiss: